youssef-ennouri/Machine_Failure_Prediction_Embedded_AI/README.md

     f.write(tflite_model)
 ```

-his step was necessary for deployment.
-TFLite reduces model size through compression techniques.
-This reduction is essential for microcontrollers like the STM32L4R9, which have limited memory.
+This conversion is essential to reduce the model size using compression techniques, which is crucial for microcontrollers like the STM32L4R9, which have limited memory.

 #### Preparing Validation Data for Deployment

-To ensure consistent evaluation of model performance on the embedded target, we prepared our test data specifically:
+To ensure consistent evaluation of model performance on the embedded target, we prepared our test data accordingly:

 ```
 # Save test data in numpy format